mtab3000/stonks/README.md

   mode: crypto,redditquotes, wordaday, newyorkercartoon, guardianheadlines, textfilequotes, stoic
   weight: 1, 10, 1, 1, 1, 0, 1
 ```
-Means that on each iteration there is a 1:10:1:1:1:1 weighting that the code will choose the functions crypto, redditquotes, wordaday, newyorkercartoon and stoic respectively.
+Means that on each iteration there is a 1:10:1:1:1:1 weighting that the code will choose the functions crypto, redditquotes, wordaday, newyorkercartoon, guardianheadlines and stoic respectively.

 # Add Autostart